 Carolyn Aguilar-Dubose is an Architect trained in Mexico and Urban Designer trained in the UK.
 Since 2004, she has invested most of her continuing education on sustainability topics and Biomimicry, a method of bringing Life’s Principles to the design table.
 In December 2015 she obtained her Ph.D in History with Honorable Mention at Universidad Iberoamericana (IBERO).

-In the consulting and contracting firm she founded 35 years ago, she was responsible for the construction of 500 low-income housing units after the 1985 earthquake in Mexico City, as well as the design, building, remodeling of residences, offices, public spaces, neighborhood markets, health clinics and subdivisions.
+In the consulting and contracting firm she founded more than 35 years ago, she was responsible for the construction of 500 low-income housing units after the 1985 earthquake in Mexico City, as well as the design, building, remodeling of residences, offices, public spaces, neighborhood markets, health clinics and subdivisions.
 She has worked on World Bank transportation projects, urban planning, urban design and urban image studies for local land plans and policies.